'What matters to you?'

 Understanding the “What matters to you?” process

-At regular times throughout a patient’s healthcare journey, members of the treating team will ask this simple question, enabling the patient, their carers and family to share what matters to them.
-These conversations uncover what’s important to our patients and help the treating teams to build trust, develop empathy and better understand our patients.
+At regular times throughout your healthcare journey, members of your treating team will ask this simple question, enabling you, your carers and family to share what matters to them.
+These conversations uncover what’s important to you and help treating teams to build trust, develop empathy and better understand our patients.

 This simple process consists of three steps.